hotwired/stimulus/docs/reference/actions.md

 This will only work if the event being fired is a keyboard event.

-The correspondence between these filter modifier and keys is shown below.
+The correspondence between these filter and keys is shown below.

-Modifier | Key Name
+Filter | Key Name
 -------- | --------
 enter    | Enter
 tab      | Tab